datacamp-content-public/courses-intro-to-python-beta/chapter3.md

 # Loading pandas
 import pandas as pd

-# Loading the dataset from seaborn library.
-We can use URL to load the data from the Web
+# Loading the dataset in .csv (comma separated value) format from a location on the web.
 df = pd.read_csv("https://gist.githubusercontent.com/seankross/a412dfbd88b3db70b74b/raw/5f23f993cd87c283ce766e7ac6b329ee7cc2e1d1/mtcars.csv")

-# Take a glimpse at the dataset to understand how it looks like
+# As you see, you can directly use the URL of the data file.

+# Now your machine sees your data, but you do not.
+# You can visualize/display your data by simply calling it out:
+df

+# This is a short/small dataset.
+So, displaying it completely might work.
+# However, most datasets will be so large that this will be useless.
+# Instead you can use .head() function, which will allow you to see only first few observations of your dataset
+# This will be sufficient for understanding what variables you are dealing with
 df.head()

+# Once you see variable names, you can refer to them.
-# [DIY] Calculate the mean of the "disp" column using dot notation
+# [DIY] Calculate the mean of the "disp" variable using dot notation

-# [DIY] Calculate the standard deviation of the "disp" column using dot notation
+# [DIY] Calculate the standard deviation of the "disp" variable using dot notation

 # One can also calculate the means of all numeric columns in a dataset
 df.mean()

 # [DIY] Calculate the standard deviation of all numeric variables

 ```